What do we mean by ‘Healing The Shadow’?

 So shadow work supports clients in getting to know these lost parts of themselves and reclaiming and reintegrating the parts which are valuable to them.
 However, to bring such shadows out into the light usually comes with huge risks.

 These parts were put away because it wasn’t safe to show them – sometimes our very existence depended on us hiding them away.
 So potentially bringing such sides of ourselves out of shadow could be detrimental to our psychological well-being and lead to further pain, repression and denial.

 In our work we recognise that before aspects of the personality can safely be brought out of shadow, there is a need for the original wound which caused the loss of this aspect of ourselves to be explored and healed.
 For this reason we have chosen the term Healing The Shadow for our work.
 We believe it is a term which best conveys this essential aspect of the work we do.

-‘Healing The Shadow’ is the trademarked name for our training organisation and for the client work we and our trainees offer.
+‘Healing The Shadow’ is the trademarked name for our training organisation, and for the client work we and our trained practitioners offer.